Fodé Guirassy

-Fodé Guirassy (born 6 January 1996) is a professional footballer who plays as a forward for club Versailles.
+Fodé Guirassy (born 6 January 1996) is a professional footballer who plays as a forward for Championnat National 1 club Fréjus Saint-Raphaël.
 Born in France, he has represented Guinea at youth international level.

 Club career

 In July 2021, Guirassy joined Bulgarian First League club Cherno More.
 In January 2022, he signed a contract with Championnat National 2 team Canet Roussillon.
 However, after only six months at the club, he joined Championnat National side Stade Briochin.

 On 7 July 2023, Guirassy signed with Francs Borains in the Belgian second-tier Challenger Pro League.

 On 14 September 2024, Guirassy joined French club Versailles on a one-year contract, with an option of a one-year extension.

 International career

 Born in France, Guirassy chose to represent Guinea at international level.
 He was part of the Guinea under-23 team at the 2016 Toulon Tournament.